INDIANA HIGHWAY HISTORY

 INDIANA U.S. HIGHWAYS HISTORY

-Indiana's U.S. Routes were part of the first transcontinenntal interstate highway system built in the U.S. These highways were laid out the AASHO (American Association of State Highway Officials), which was responsible for approving and assigning routes and route numbers.
+Indiana's U.S. Routes were part of the first transcontinenntal highway system built in the U.S. These highways were laid out the AASHO (American Association of State Highway Officials), which was responsible for approving and assigning routes and route numbers.
 Initially ASSHO assigned split U.S routes (ie. 31E/31W as in Kentucky) but there were not any known signed split routes within the state.
 A few US highways have been decommissioned and have since been reassigned state road numbers.
 Most of the historic US highways still exist on their original alignments. in some more urbanized areas bypasses route the highways around town.
 This is most evident in in Indianapolis where US highways that used to go thru the heart of downtown are now circularly routed around town on I-465.

 INDIANA STATE HIGHWAY HISTORY